 - Have a Rural Mutual Insurance agent come out to your farm.

 Our agents are local and can help make sure every part of your farm operation that needs to be protected is.
-Farm insurance will help you survive the proverbial rainy day – whether it’s a drought or a flood, a lightning strike or a disease outbreak.
+Farm insurance will help you survive the proverbial rainy day – whether it’s with general farm insurance, crop hail insurance, and other policy endorsements.

 Farming is a pillar of Wisconsin’s economy.
 But it’s always been more than that.
 It’s part of our identity – our history and our future.
 Now women are stepping up to make sure that farming’s future stays bright.